argoproj-labs/hera/README.md

 the [Argo Workflows](https://argoproj.github.io/argo-workflows/quick-start/) guide!

-Another option for workflow submission without the authentication layer is using port forwarding to your Argo server deployment and submitting workflows to `localhost:2746` (2746 is the default, but you are free to use yours).
+Another option for workflow submission without the authentication layer is using port forwarding to your Argo server deployment and submitting workflows to `localhost:2746` (2746 is the default, but you are free to change it).
 Please refer to the documentation of [Argo Workflows](https://argoproj.github.io/argo-workflows/quick-start/) to see the command for port forward!